-3113 Advanced Electrical Production & Programming 3
+3113 Advanced Electrical Production

-Study of skills and duties of the Master Electrician, Production Electrician, and Lighting Supervisor.
-Topics include advanced electrical theory and safety, lighting database software, programming consoles and offline editors, counterweight rigging systems, soldering, data protocols, and LED technology.
+Study of skills and duties of the Production Electrician and Lighting Supervisor.
+Topics include advanced electrical theory and safety, counterweight rigging systems, power distribution and cabling, prepping lighting equipment, plots, and paperwork for installation, LED technology, and soldering.
 Student licenses of current versions of Vectorworks and Lightwright software required.
 For Design & Production majors only or permission of instructor.
 Prerequisites: THRE 1603, THRE 1702, THRE 1741.
 (Fall, even)